Harris century cannot deny Durham win over Glos

 The Division Two leaders' fourth win in six games this season lifts them 39 points clear of second-placed Worcestershire at the top, although one or both of Sussex and Glamorgan will overtake the Pears by the end of the day.

-Australia opener Marcus Harris carried his bat for 122 but could not prevent Durham completing their first win in Bristol, their only previous away win over Gloucestershire having come at Cheltenham College.
+Australia opener Marcus Harris carried his bat for 122, but his valiant efforts only served to highlight the batting frailties of his team-mates in a badly injury-hit side.
+And it could not prevent Durham completing their first win in Bristol, their only previous away win over Gloucestershire having come at Cheltenham College.

-New Zealand spinner Ajaz Patel took three of the four wickets to fall, to earn a second five-wicket haul of the match - completing the fifth 10-wicket match haul of his career.
+New Zealand spinner Ajaz Patel took three of the four final-day wickets to fall, to earn a second five-wicket haul of the match - completing the fifth 10-wicket match haul of his career.

 England paceman Matty Potts took the other wicket to finish with match figures of 6-95.